trinitysc/jekyll-blog/_events/goat-meals.md

 <!--excerpt end-->

-Registrations are now closed, but if you'd like to sign up please email Mackenzie at mackenzie@trinitysc.nz so she can allocate you to a meal.
+Registrations are now open [here](https://forms.gle/1U8RREDFmDuc3oDi7).
+Please fill in the form so staff can allocate you to a meal.